 We initially created personas based on user scenarios.

 An outside research company, found suitable candidate that fit our requirements, and conducted phone interviews based on questions defined by us.

-The next step was researching UX paradigms, mostly by looking at games, specifically FPS and 3D games on mobile as well as more sophisticated PS type games.
+The next step: research UX paradigms in gaming, specifically FPS and 3D games on mobile as well as more sophisticated PS type games.
 These could give us inspiration on how to display information on top of 3D environments.

-We achieved the immersive feeling, by using full scale photography whenever possible, on top of which sat the UI.
-The content was the king, and the user moved around the worlds created by simply sliding their finger to the sides or (in future versions) moving forward seamlessly.
+Together with the product’s UX lead, I achieved this immersive feeling, by using full scale photography whenever possible, on top of which sat the UI.
+The content is the king and the user moved around the worlds created by simply sliding their finger to the sides or (in future versions) moving forward seamlessly.
 These huge, immersive images, were accompanied by big bold font use, and nice transitions between the worlds that users created.
 The portals to connected synths were represented by delicate empty circles, that came into focus as the user moved them to the center of the screen.

 The new photo taking ability, needed us to provide lots of guidance for the user.